david-tejada/rango/readme.md

 If the hints are displayed but the commands don't work, most of the time it has to do with the configuration of the hotkey.
 In order to communicate with Rango, Talon presses a key combination to prompt Rango to read the command present on the clipboard.
 By default the key combination is `ctrl-shift-insert` in Windows and Linux and `ctrl-shift-3` in Mac.
 If Rango commands aren't working for you, make sure that the hotkey is properly set up.

+#### Where to Find the Extension Keyboard Shortcuts

 In Firefox, navigate to [about:addons](about:addons), click on the cog at the top right and then "Manage Extension Shortcuts".

 In Chrome, navigate to [chrome://extensions/](chrome://extensions/), click on the hamburger menu at the top left and select "Keyboard shortcuts".

+In Edge, navigate to [edge://extensions/](edge://extensions/), click on "Keyboard shortcuts" on the left sidebar.

 ## Usage

 ### Click

 There are two modes: direct and explicit clicking.
 To switch between them you have to use the command `rango direct` or `rango explicit`.
-You can also set the default mode by changing the talon setting `user.rango_start_with_direct_clicking` in browser.talon of your rango-talon.
+You can also set the default mode by changing the talon setting `user.rango_start_with_direct_clicking` in rango.talon of your rango-talon.

 #### Direct Clicking